Chew/ChewHelp/docs/bots/discord/mlb-game-feed/commands.md

 There are other commands as well, to view standings and other information (soon!)

 - [`/standings`](/bots/discord/mlb-game-feed/commands/standings) - Shows the current standings for the provided division.
+- [`/gameinfo`](/bots/discord/mlb-game-feed/commands/gameinfo) - Shows you information (lineup, boxscore, etc.) about any game for the day.

 ## Permissions